AmericanCouncils/WebServicesBundle/README.md

 When handling api requests, the bundle fires a few extra events for all API requests.
 These are useful hooks for triggering other functionality, such as logging or metrics gathering, that should apply to all API service routes.
 The events fired include:

-* `webservice.request` - When an API request is initiated, and has successfully been matched to a controller
+* `ac.webservice.request` - When an API request is initiated, and has successfully been matched to a controller
-* `webservice.exception` - If an error is encountered during an API route
+* `ac.webservice.exception` - If an error is encountered during an API route
-* `webservice.response` - The final response from the API
+* `ac.webservice.response` - The final response from the API
-* `webservice.terminate` - After the API response has been sent
+* `ac.webservice.terminate` - After the API response has been sent

 You can register a listener service for any of these events with the `ac.webservice.listener` container tag, or register subscribers to multiple events via the `ac.webservice.subscriber` tag.